ghiden/notational-velocity-sh/README.md

 2.  **Make the script executable.**

     ```bash
-    chmod +x nvalt.sh
+    chmod +x nv.sh
     ```

 3.  **Customize the script.**

-    Open `nvalt.sh` in your editor and set the `NVALT_DIR` variable to the directory where you want to store your notes.
+    Open `nv.sh` in your editor and set the `NV_DIR` variable to the directory where you want to store your notes.
 You can also change the `EDITOR` variable to your preferred vi text editor.

     ```bash
     # config
-    NVALT_DIR="YOUR_NVALT_DIR"
+    NV_DIR="YOUR_NV_DIR"
     EDITOR="nvim"
     # FUZZY can be 'fzf' or 'skim'
     FUZZY="fzf"